 SwissTransfer also promises real ecological engagement, going beyond carbon neutrality to double their carbon offset (200% of their carbon footprint is offset).
 This offset takes the form of forest reserve in the Swiss canton of Jura through financial contributions directly to the reserve.

 The Swiss business also provides an integrated Firefox and Google Chrome extension that makes it that much easier to use.
-Lastly, users are virtually unlimited in terms of the number of files they can send: SwissTransfer allows any single user to send up to 500 files per day.
+Lastly, users are virtually unlimited in terms of the number of files they can send: SwissTransfer allows any single user to send up to 500 files per day with a file size limit of 50 GB.

 TransferNow: France’s file transfer challenger